openfga/openfga.dev/blog/conditional-tuples-announcement.md

 ## How to use it?

-Conditional Relationship Tuples are included in OpenFGA 1.4 RC version.
+Conditional Relationship Tuples are included in OpenFGA 1.4.0-rc1 version.
 You can run it by pulling it from docker:

 ```
 docker pull openfga/openfga:v1.4.0-rc1